-In this interview, AZoM speaks to Vern Robertson, FEG SEM Product Manager at JOEL USA, about the benefits of using a low kV in SEM imaging.
+In this interview, AZoM speaks to Vern Robertson, EPMA Product Manager at JEOL USA, about the benefits of using a low kV in SEM imaging.

 Can you give a brief overview of your company and the types of products you produce?

 JEOL is a world leader in the manufacturing of scientific equipment.
 At its core are scientific instruments including its more widely known: TEM & SEM, as well as NMR, Mass Spec, Scanning Auger, XPS, EPMA, FIBs, semiconductor equipment (mask and wafer), and sample prep equipment.
 JEOL Ltd. was founded in Japan in 1946 and employs roughly 3500 employees worldwide in 32 countries.
 In 2020 JEOL celebrated 54 years of SEM production, 60 years of EPMAs, 64 years of NMR, 56 years of Mass Spec, and in 2019, 70 years of TEMs.
 JEOL USA serves and supports all customers in The Americas.

 What is the difference between a good SEM image and a great SEM image?

 A good image provides information that will answer the question.
 That is the reason that the image is taken.
 It also should have all of the data information that allows the client or end-user to interpret the image such as kV, probe current, magnification, detector and its position, and most importantly a scale bar.

 What makes a great image is all of the above plus the right set of conditions of the image.
 A good image can have nothing wrong with it, but not answer the question you are trying to answer!
 The other quality of a great image is an aesthetically pleasing image with no artifacts (charging, edge effect, contamination, beam damage, bad sample prep, poor brightness & contrast, poor signal to noise ratio) and visually “framed” well.

 What advantage does low kV bring to SEM images?